 When you find it, right-click on it and from the menu, choose ‘Create Shortcut’.

 Next, press Win+R in combination to bring up the Run dialog box.
 In it type ‘shell:send to’ and press Enter.

 Then, copy the shortcut that we created in step 1 and paste it in the SendTo menu.
 That’s it!

-You will now find the SkyDrive shortcut appearing in the SendTo menu, whenever you right-click a file.
-Take a look at the screen-shot below.
+You will now find the OneDrive (earlier SkyDrive) shortcut appearing in the SendTo menu, whenever you right-click a file.
+Take a look at the screenshot below.

-Do note that whenever you are planning to send the files to a SkyDrive subfolder, you will have to manually drag-and-drop the file.
+Do note that whenever you are planning to send the files to a OneDrive subfolder, you will have to manually drag and drop the file.